 Recommended previous knowledge

-Programming experience equivalent to INF2220 – Algorithms and Data Structures (continued).
-The course INF3490 – Biologically inspired computing may also give a useful background.
+Programming experience equivalent to IN2010 – Algorithms and Data Structures is recommended.
+The course IN3050 – Introduction to Artificial Intelligence and Machine Learning may give a useful background.

-2 hours lecture plus 1 hour group work each week.
+The teaching includes 2 hours of lectures and 1 hour of group work each week throughout the semester.

-2 mandatory assignments and 1 written report must be approved in order for you to take the exam.
+Two mandatory assignments and one written report must be approved before you can sit the final exam.

 Language of examination